What is The Mortgage Stress Test In Canada? - Real Estate News & Update | BCHomeWorld Blog

 How Does a Stress Test Work?

 What is the Mortgage Stress Test in Canada?
 A stress test on a mortgage is a complicated set of financial calculations.
-It is designed to ensure that the mortgage will be repaid in full on or before the maturity date if the average of the best five years of the borrower’s annual income decreases suddenly – for example if the borrower lost their job.
+It is designed to ensure that the mortgage will be repaid in full on or before the maturity date if the average of the best five years of the borrower’s annual income decreases suddenly – for example, if the borrower lost their job.

 The mortgage stress test is a recent addition to the mortgage qualification criteria.
-The stress test was introduced to Canada by the Office of the Superintendent of Financial Institutions (OSFI) in late 2017, or early 2018.
+The stress test was introduced to Canada by the Office of the Superintendent of Financial Institutions (OSFI) in late 2017, early 2018.
 At the time, the mortgage stress test required that any new mortgages meet at least the minimum federal benchmark rate.

 The current version of the mortgage stress test, which came into effect on June 1, 2021, benchmark rate + 2% or 5.25%. whichever is higher.
 For more information, you may check out the article here.